Rothamsted/rdf2pg/README.md

 ###  List of relations and their types

 Similarly to nodes, rdf2neo needs first a list of relations to be created.
 These must refer to their linking nodes by means of the node URIs (mapped earlier via the `iri` property).
-This is an example for the DBPedia people:
+This is an example for the DBPedia people resources:

 ```sql
 #  You must always return a relation IRI, a relation type (IRI or string), the IRIs of the relation source and target.